Advance Your Knowledge of Technology for Teachers with a Master’s and Credential

 The Master of Arts in Education: Learning and Technology and Single Subject Teaching Credential focuses on foundational tools teachers need to design and implement instructional experiences that integrate technology throughout the curriculum.
 Coursework covers how to effectively design and infuse technology-embedded curriculum for today’s digital learner.
 Graduates gain essential skills and knowledge in a variety of areas, including instructional video, web tools for enhanced interactive learning, digital communications, and emerging trends in the field.
 Special topics courses draw on trending practices within school districts and provide an opportunity for candidates to explore their core interests.

 Coursework for the master’s degree component, including the emphasis in learning and technology, is fully online, while the credential coursework is completed on campus.
 Each course provides hands-on instruction, giving candidates the time and training needed to develop subject-specific skills and activities.
 Candidates demonstrate their understanding of technology-imbedded instruction in the capstone project.

-This combined program pairs the Single Subject Teaching Credential, for candidates who are or are not teaching full time, with an innovative master’s degree, resulting in a graduate program designed to meet the needs of the 21st-century classroom while advancing educators’ careers.
+This combined program pairs the Single Subject Teaching Credential with an innovative master’s degree, resulting in a graduate program designed to meet the needs of the 21st-century classroom while advancing educators’ careers.